 The objective of the survey was to assess the existing native remanent vegetation based on the preliminary works plan and provide a basis for a suitable landscape plan outlining the retention and removal of trees and vegetation.
-Key to this plan is the orientation and location of the building and the carpark, egress to and from the building, situated play spaces, and suitable buffering from adjacent properties.
+Key to this plan is the orientation and location of the building and the car parking, egress to and from the building, access roads, situated play spaces and facilities, and suitable buffering from adjacent Wanneroo road and adjacent properties.
 The survey is to establish the trees species, size, condition and location.